-We've asked more than 1,400 wood-burning stove owners to give us their views on popular stove brands, including Clearview.
+We've asked 1,375 wood-burning and multi-fuel stove owners to give us their views on popular stove brands, including Clearview.

-You can flick through the image gallery below to see a selection of the wood-burning stoves (also called log burners and wood burners) and multi-fuel stoves that Clearview sells.
+You can flick through the image gallery below to see a selection of the wood-burning stoves (also called log burners and wood burners) and multi-fuel stoves that are available from Clearview.

-Clearview is a fairly traditional stoves brand that's been selling classic designs since 1987.
-It has a total of nine stove ranges, all made in the UK.
-Most come in a few different style options as well as seven different colours.
+Clearview is a fairly traditional stove brand that's been selling classic designs since 1987.
+All of its stove ranges are made in the UK, and most come in a few different style and colour options.

-It also sells built-in stoves, which are essentially set into a wall or fireplace.
-A couple also have an old-style hood or canopy, also referred to as an inglenook (see image below).
+It also sells built-in stoves, which are set into a wall or fireplace.
+A few also have an old-style hood or canopy, also referred to as an inglenook (see image below).

-Log burner and multi-fuel stoves: All Clearview's stoves have a multi-fuel grate, which means that you can burn wood as well as coal.
+Log burners and multi-fuel stoves: All Clearview stoves have a multi-fuel grate, which means that you can burn wood as well as coal.

-Other types of stove: Some of Clearview's stoves come with the option to add a boiler, allowing you to heat your whole house.
-You can find out more about heating your whole house using a stove by visiting our page on .
+Other types of stove: Some Clearview stoves come with the option to add a boiler, allowing you to heat your whole house.

 You can also cook food on a couple of its stoves, either using a hotplate on the top or a small built-in oven space (pictured in the gallery).